The United States is at war.

 For context

 • Landstuhl is a Level II trauma center with over 100 beds.
-The Pentagon's official casualty count as of March 8 is 6 killed and 18 wounded.
+The Pentagon's official casualty count as of March 19 is 13 killed (7 combat, 6 in a KC-135 crash) and ~200 wounded across 7 countries.

 • CENTCOM has denied Iran's claims of captured US soldiers, calling them "lies and deceptions."
 No independent verification exists for either side's claims.